 The Master in Finance is a one-year, full-time program taught in Madrid.
 It’s a specialized program geared towards analytical thinkers, visionaries and ambitious future executives who are passionate about numbers and want to make a meaningful impact in the world of finance.

-This program has four specializations: Investment Banking & Private Equity; Global Markets & Asset Management; Real Estate Finance & Alternative Investments, and Financial Analytics & Digital Finance.
+This program has four specializations.
+These are Investment Banking & Private Equity; Global Markets & Asset Management; Real Estate Finance & Alternative Investments, and Financial Analytics & Digital Finance.
 There are also elective modules, covering areas such as private equity, fintech and digital finance, derivatives and hedge funds.

 Where can a Master in Finance take me?